 After you have gathered your medical records, consult with a personal injury attorney who has litigated a medical malpractice claim.
 Bring your medical records with you when you go to see the attorney.
 An experienced attorney will likely want to review the medical records, or send them off for review by a doctor or nurse before making a decision to take or reject your case.
-Most attorneys, including the attorneys at Kroll & Johnson, P.C., that practice in the field of medical malpractice offer free consultations.
+Most attorneys, including the attorneys at Johnson Law, that practice in the field of medical malpractice offer free consultations.
 Take advantage of this service.
 Once you have retained an attorney to handle your case, your attorney will be able to guide you through the complex maze that every medical malpractice case presents.

 Medical malpractice or medical negligence can result from improper actions by a medical professional, or a failure to act by a medical professional.
-The following are the types of medical malpractice claims most often seen by the personal injury attorneys at Kroll & Johnson, P.C.:
+The following are the types of medical malpractice claims most often seen by the personal injury attorneys at Johnson Law:

 Differential diagnosis: When a doctor examines you in an emergency room, he or she should eliminate the most harmful cause of the symptoms that you present with first.
 For example, if you go to the emergency room complaining of a burning sensation in your chest, the doctor should not immediately jump to the conclusion that you must be experiencing the temporary effects of heartburn.
 Instead, the doctor should do the necessary tests to determine if you are experiencing a heart attack.
 When a doctor fails to properly eliminate the most harmful condition first, then they have violated the rules of differential diagnosis and may have committed medical malpractice.